Can I eat tilapia while pregnant?

 7Wash hands thoroughly after handling raw tilapia.

-Common Questions About tilapia in Pregnant
+Common Questions About tilapia While Pregnant

 Can I eat tilapia while pregnant?